+If your systems and building were rendered unusable, how quickly could you resume business, and how would that impact our bottom line?
 Thankfully, these types of disasters don’t happen that often, but they do happen.
 Your disaster recovery plan needs to include contingencies for how you’ll recover if your facilities (and systems) are completely wiped out.

+If the power went out and stayed off, could you continue doing business?
 Power outages are a far more common occurrence, and they need to be included as a contingency in your disaster recovery plan.
 According to Ponemon research data, UPS failure accounts for roughly a quarter of all data center downtime.
 But even if your UPS is working just fine, remember that a UPS isn’t intended to be a long-term source of power.
 What will you do if your need for power during an outage outstrips the capacity of your UPS?

+If your IT staff takes on too many responsibilities, they won’t have the time to develop expertise in any specific area.
+This could also affect their ability to respond quickly in a crisis.
 More than three-quarters of respondents to a recent IT job satisfaction survey said they considered their job stressful.
 That leads to errors and things left undone.
 Human error was the cause of another quarter of data center downtime incidents in Ponemon’s latest study.

+A dedicated internal IT security team ensures your systems and data are kept safe.
+It’s important they also are well-versed on the latest attack vectors and techniques as well as the latest prevention and remediation strategies.
 Cybersecurity professionals are also some of the most expensive.
 It’s tempting to task an employee who is not in IT security with part of the responsibility, and there is some benefit to that as it can provide them with highly valuable career experience.
 (Which, hopefully, they continue to apply on your behalf.)
 But unless they have a more experienced security professional on hand to guide them, the risks to your business may be too great.

 What’s the one thing on your priority list that never seems to get done?
-For many it’s disaster recovery planning, but for you, it may be something else.
+For many, it’s disaster recovery planning, but for you, it may be something else.
 If there’s something on your list that’s too important to ignore but that you never seem to get to, consider outsourcing it.
 You’ll sleep better at night.